Kelv-py/colabollama/README.md

 # colabollama
-This is pythn code to install Ollama and run defined models..
+This is python code to install Ollama and run defined models..
 When running this, ideally, select an instance with GPU:
 T4 for free ones, A100/L4 for paid subscribers

 Run each of the 3 cells, then use the ngrok tunnel to connect to Open WebUI.